Domestic Abuse Counselling Service

 - You can feel less alone and isolated and where confidences and self-esteem can be built

 This is a 12 weeks programme (2 hours per week) to empower domestic abuse survivors.
-(Run by a partner agency).
+(Run by a partner agency, and if clients are interested onward referrals can be made)

 Recovery Toolkit Programme:

 This is a 12 week training programme (2 hours per week) to develop positive lifestyle coping strategies.
-(Run by a partner agency)
+(Run by a partner agency, and if clients are interested onward referrals can be made)

-We will be happy to accept a referral from an agency or directly from the domestic abuse victim.
-Please contact us at
+We will be happy to accept a referral from an agency or self referrals, agencies can either return a Referral Form directly to us or telephone the service:

 All information and calls will be treated confidentially.